> Pink Flowered Hydrangea Vine - 3 quart

 Schizophragma hydrangeoides ’Roseum’ is a blush-pink flowered form of the Japanese climbing hydrangea vine.
 It is pink for us in the south only upon first opening, becoming white under our heat & humidity.
-But for those few days it reminds us that spring is a time of wide possibility.
+But for those days it reminds us that spring is a time of wide possibility.
 Even pink.
 A true climber it will attach to your wall or tree and head up.
-Deciduous, for shade in zones 5 to 7, it may reach 30’ in time.
-Slow to bloom if it can climb.
+Deciduous, for partial shade in zones 5 to 7, it may reach 30’ in time.
+Blooms more readily in our experience than the other "hydrangea" climbers.
+Rare and special.

 > Another Chinese Climbing Hydrangea - trade gallon

 A large growing climber, Schizophragma integrifolium var. fauriei tolerates more sun than most of the hydrangea climbers and grows with purpose.
 It clings by holdfasts to your tree, wall or house, but not your leg (we’re not talking Akebia here).
 Unless you’re a statue.
 And if so, pay in advance -- well in advance.
 Large white blooms in late spring will make a tremendous addition to almost any vertical space.
 Slightly smaller leaves and less tomentose than SKU #631, but otherwise very similar.
 I believe it was the learned, but apparently boring taxonomist Alfred Rehder who made the varietal distinction.
-Zones 6?-9.
+Height or length to 40 feet plus.

 > Chinese Climbing Hydrangea - trade gallon